Running Your Own Mostro Node

 When do disputes happen?

-- Buyer claims they sent payment, seller says they didn't receive it
+- The buyer says they paid, the seller says they didn't receive it

-- Seller refuses to release Bitcoin after receiving payment
+- The seller refuses to release Bitcoin after receiving payment

 - Either party becomes unresponsive